 Parking: There is plenty of parking near the starting line.
 Your registration includes free entry into the park.
 We’ll have volunteers on site at 6:30 a.m. and packet pick-up at 7 a.m.

 Drop Bags: Drop bags can be left on the course near the starting line, which is close to our main aid station.
 50K runners will have drop-bag access three times (one time for 25K.)

 Aid Stations: We’ll have three aid stations on course with plenty of food, water and Gatorade.
 If you want anything else to drink, please bring your own.

 Achilles Athletes run for free!

-We're proud to announce that we've added Achilles divisions for visually and mobility impaired runners, with recognition for the top three in the 50K, 25K and 10K.
+Everyone deserves some trail time and a fun race experience.
+In our races, Achilles athletes and their guides run for free.
+We have Achilles divisions for visually and mobility impaired runners, with recognition for the top three in the 50K, 25K and 10K.
 Achilles runners will also be eligible for overall race awards.
 We're asking that all disabled athletes run with a guide.
-Your guide may run for free, but must sign our waiver prior to race start.
+Guides must secure a comp entry code and register for the race.